Step 4. Specify Restore Settings

 Specifying Authentication Method

-To specify the authentication method to connect to the SQL server, select one of the following options:
+To specify the authentication method to connect to the SQL server, in the SQL Authentication section, select one of the following options:

 • Username and Password — select this option to use an Azuse SQL account.
 In the SQL Account section, click Select account and choose the necessary SQL account.